jonespm/SI664-docs/install/win/win-choco_python_django_mysql-install.md

 I installed Chocolatey using Windows [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-6).
 Chocolatey can also be installed using `cmd.exe`.
 See the Chocolatey [install page](https://chocolatey.org/docs/installation) for directions.

 The Chocolatey approach is but one way to manage software installs.
-You may already have [Python 3.7.x](https://www.python.org/downloads/windows/), [nano](https://www.nano-editor.org/download.php), and [Git](https://git-scm.com/download/win) installed, and perhaps [MySQL 8.0.x](https://dev.mysql.com/downloads/windows/installer/8.0.html) installed as well using each product's own installers.
+You may already have [Python 3.7.x](https://www.python.org/downloads/windows/), [nano](https://www.nano-editor.org/download.php), and [Git](https://git-scm.com/download/win) installed, and perhaps [MySQL 8.0.x](https://dev.mysql.com/downloads/windows/installer/8.0.html) too using each product's own installers.
 If so, you can proceed directly to section 4.0 and review/follow the set up instructions for installing Django, initializing a Git working directory, and connecting your Django project to a MySQL 8.0.x database.

 ## TOC
 * 1.0 [Configure Windows PowerShell](#powershell)